Poetry Birmingham Team

 Naush Sabah - Editor

-Naush Sabah was, for many years, an IT lecturer, home educator and community organiser, who wished she’d taken writing more seriously.
+Naush Sabah was, for many years, an IT lecturer and community organiser.
 She now works as a freelance writer and editor, whilst completing an MA in Creative Writing.
-Her short play, Coins, is being performed at The Rep, as part of the 2019 Write Away programme for playwrights.
+Her short play, Coins, was staged at The Rep, as part of the 2019 Write Away programme for playwrights.
 Her graphic novel, Threads, is currently in development with Burnt Roti.
 She is Assistant Editor at Short Fiction Journal and Co-Founder and Editor here at Poetry Birmingham.

 Olivia Alice Hodgson - Editor